ShivaniNarula29/Snaatak/Sprint 0/Logrotate.md

     notifempty

     # After rotation, create a new log file with these permissions and ownership
+    # adm is a standard group for managing log file access securely.
     create 0640 root adm
 }
 ```